Arunvenkat0/param/README.md

 # Welcome to the SiteGenesis Repository

 Please note that `master` is under active development, so please use with caution.
 Check out our tagged versions if you'd like more stable, tested releases.
+We recommend starting any new project based off the latest [tag](https://bitbucket.org/demandware/sitegenesis#tags), and never from the HEAD of the `master` branch!

 # Purpose